 - Tele-fragging in Unreal Tournament: Utilising the Translocator to reappear inside another player.

-- The Red Alert series has the Chronosphere, which can be creatively used to teleport any land vehicles into the sea, or any sea vehicles onto the land, destroying them instantly.
+- The Command & Conquer: Red Alert Series has the Chronosphere, which can be creatively used to teleport any land vehicles into the sea, or any sea vehicles onto the land, destroying them instantly.
 Additionally, any infantry it is used on will die instantly as well.

 - Somewhat Nerfed in the third game by having a good number of land- and sea-based units have capability to move both on land and at sea.